DeclanChidlow/vale.rocks/src/posts/nootropics.md

 Unfortunately, caffeine is a diuretic, which means that it sends me to the bathroom with more frequency than is optimal.
 I must opt not to consume caffeine if I'm aware I won't have access to a bathroom.
 It all ensures that I am careful to consume more liquid than usual on days I consume caffeine to avoid dehydration.

 To avoid a tolerance, I try not to consume caffeine too often and sometimes take a break to allow my tolerance to subside.
 I avoid having a significant caffeine intake more than three days per week, and ideally not on consecutive days, but every study I've consulted seems to have weird data with questionable conclusions.
-I came to my three-day limit after reading Michael Dicken's [self-experiment](https://mdickens.me/2024/04/11/caffeine_self_experiment/) and [his follow-up](https://mdickens.me/2024/06/24/continuing_caffeine_self_experiment/), among a few other resources.
+I came to my three-day limit after reading Michael Dickens' [self-experiment](https://mdickens.me/2024/04/11/caffeine_self_experiment/) and [his follow-up](https://mdickens.me/2024/06/24/continuing_caffeine_self_experiment/), among a few other resources.
 My decision isn't exactly perfectly scientifically backed, but I've given it the 'good enough' stamp of approval.

 ## L-Theanine